Dandomanos/dandomanes6/README.md

-# yooman
+# Dandoman

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1. and Edited by Dandomanos
+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1. and Edited by [Dandomanos](https://www.linkedin.com/in/jorge-lucas-blázquez-b121a914) Json-server included (Rest api).

-## Start Json-server

-Run `json-server --watch json-server/db.json` for start the rest api.

 ## Build & development